amazon-ion/ion-docs/index.md

 #### Symbolic expressions

-The Ion specification defines a distinct syntax for [symbolic expression][10]s (*S-expression*s), but does not define how they should be processed.
+The Ion specification defines a distinct syntax for [symbolic expression][10]s (*S-expressions*), but does not define how they should be processed.
 This allows applications to use S-expressions to convey domain-specific semantics in a first-class Ion type.